-A "Work Permit," also known as an "Employment Authorization Document" or "EAD," is an official document from the U.S. government that allows immigrants to work in the United States.
-You do not need to be a permanent resident to get a Work Permit, but you need to have an immigrant or non-immigrant visa that allows you to live and work in the U.S. Deferred Action recipients can also get Work Permits.
-It costs $485 to apply for a Work Permit.
-Some applicants do not have to pay this fee.
-It takes an average of 5-7 months to get a Work Permit after you apply.
-This article explains everything you need to know about U.S. Work Permits.
+A work permit is an official document from the U.S. government that allows immigrants to work in the United States.
+It's also known as an Employment Authorization Document or EAD.
+You do not need to be a permanent resident to get a work permit, but you need to have an immigrant or nonimmigrant visa that allows you to live and work in the United States.
+DACA recipients can also get work permits.
+It costs $410 –$495 to apply for a work permit and takes 2-7 months to get one.
+The cost and timing vary based on your reason for applying as well as where you live.Some applicants don't have to pay the application fee.
+This article explains everything you need to know about U.S. work permits.

-What is an Employment Authorization Document (EAD)?
+What Is an Employment Authorization Document (EAD)?

-Immigrants living in the United States, and foreign nationals who want to come to the United States, cannot work unless they receive permission from the United States government.
-That permission comes in the form of an Employment Authorization Documents (EAD).
-EAD's are more commonly known as "Work Permits."
-Work Permits are photo identification cards issued by the U.S. Citizenship and Immigration Services (USCIS), and they look a lot like a driver's license.
+Immigrants living in the United States and foreign nationals who want to come to the United States cannot work unless they receive permission from the U.S. government.
+That permission comes in the form of an Employment Authorization Document (EAD).
+EADs are more commonly known as work permits or employment authorization cards.
+Work permits are photo identification cards issued by the U.S. Citizenship and Immigration Services (USCIS), and they look a lot like a driver's license.

-What is the difference between a Work Permit and a Work Visa?
+What Is the Difference Between a Work Permit and a Work Visa?

 U.S. employers must confirm that you are legally authorized to work before they hire you.
-Once you have a Work Permit, you can show it to potential employers to prove that you can lawfully work in the U.S.
+Once you have a work permit, you can show it to potential employers to prove that you can lawfully work in the U.S.

-What happens if I work without a Work Permit?
+What Happens if I Work Without a Work Permit?

 You also need a work permit for short-term or "under the table" employment.
 Even if you only get paid for working a few hours, working without authorization can cause serious immigration problems for you down the road.